-30. Solomon Islands suggests that Article 16 is directly applicable to the proposed French nuclear tests at Mururoa and Fangataufa.
-In Solomon Islands' view, Article 16 requires France, before those tests are carried out:
+30. The Federated States of Micronesia suggests that Article 16 is directly applicable to the proposed French nuclear tests at Mururoa and Fangataufa.
+In the Federated States of Micronesia's view.
+Article 16 requires France, before those tests are carried out:

-- \ to have conducted an environmental impact assessment of the potential effects of the nuclear tests on the marine environment (including the preparation of an environmental impact statement): - \ where appropriate, and in accordance with its national procedures, to have invited public comment on the environmental impact statement: - \ where appropriate, to have invited other Parties that may be affected by the tests (including Solomon Islands) to consult with it and submit comments; and - \ to have shared the results of the assessment with interested States Parties through the South Pacific Commission.
+- to have conducted an environmental impact assessment of the potential effects of the nuclear tests on the marine environment (including the preparation of an environmental impact statement); - where appropriate, and in accordance with its national procedures, to have invited public comment on the environmental impact statement;

+- where appropriate. to have invited other Parties that may be affected by the tests (including the Federated States of Micronesia) to consult with it and submit comments; and - to have shared the results of the assessment with interested States Parties through the South Pacific Commission.